CC-0818/cv-template/README.md

 # cv-template
-this a curriculum vitae template.
+### this a curriculum vitae template.

+- [x] You just need to populate the objects in person.js.